 How did they make such a beautiful theater over 400 years ago without the help of power tools?
 Simple machines like a pulley help people do hard work.
 Watch this video to learn how a pulley works.
 Now build your own with this simple activity.

 Let’s now travel to Ireland and Northern Ireland.
-(As a reminder, Northern Ireland is part of the United Kingdom but Ireland is not.)
+(As a reminder, Northern Ireland is part of the United Kingdom but The Republic of Ireland is not.)
 Begin by finding Ireland and Northern Ireland on the map.
 Ask your child, “If you were traveling from England to Ireland, how would we get there?”

 Activity 1: One of the most famous natural wonders of Ireland is the Giant’s Causeway.
 Made up of about 40,000 interlocking basalt columns, the Causeway came about as a result of an ancient volcanic eruption.
 (Here are some pictures to share with your child!)
 Legend has it, though, that it came about as the result of a conflict between two mythical giants that are famous in Irish stories.